-This flavorful and totally irresistible Beef Burgundy Pasta is pure comfort food!
-A cousin to boeuf bourguignon, it’s perfect on a chilly night.
+This flavorful and totally irresistible Beef Ragu Pasta is pure comfort food!
+A cousin to boeuf bourguignon & perfect for a chilly night.

-So it’s been the season of comfort foods: hearty, filling and delicious entrees like this Beef Burgundy Pasta.
-There’s every reason to crank up the oven and let beef, veggies, and wine commingle and magically transform into a flavorful pasta topping.
+So it’s been the season of comfort foods: hearty, filling, and delicious entrees like this beef burgundy pasta.
+There’s every reason to crank up the oven and let the beef, veggies, and wine commingle and magically transform into a flavorful pasta topping.

 Buy an extra chuck roast and make my Easy Pot Roast Recipe, too.